Nadine98/Knowledge-Graph-Construction/README.md

 ### 2. Class foodIngredient

-This class is used to store ingredients and their sub-ingredients in a compact way.
+This class is used to store the ingredients and their sub-ingredients in a compact way.
 It has public attributes and methods

 - The classe's attributes